EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

   subsequent requests to that page, without even contacting the Web page again to see whether it has changed.

-Downstream caching is a nice efficiency boost, but there's a danger to it:
+Downstream caching is a nice efficiency boost, but there/'s a danger to it:
-Many Web pages' contents differ based on authentication and a host of other variables, and cache systems that blindly save pages based purely on URLs could expose incorrect or sensitive data to subsequent visitors to those pages.
+Many Web pages\' contents differ based on authentication and a host of other variables, and cache systems that blindly save pages based purely on URLs could expose incorrect or sensitive data to subsequent visitors to those pages.